MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ### Why enterprise-scale Azure Resource Manager templates require permissions at the tenant root '/' scope

-Management group creation is tenant-level `put` API.
-In order to use example templates, it's a prerequisite to grant permission at the root scope.
+Management group creation is a tenant-level `put` application programming interface.
+The prerequisite for using example templates is to grant permission at the root scope.

 ### Why sync a fork with the upstream repo

 This allows you to control how frequently you want to take bug/patches.
-This is interim solution while we package pipeline codebase as GitHub action so this step won't be required in future.
+This is an interim solution while we package pipeline codebase as GitHub Actions, so this step won't be required in future.